geyslein/IBIBIBI/10CoolLibraryThingsToDoInQuarantine.md

 ## 1 Awesome Lists

-...since you are already here on github we want to start with [awesome lists](https://github.com/sindresorhus/awesome) att .
+...since you are already here on GitHub we want to start with GitHubs [awesome lists](https://github.com/sindresorhus/awesome).
 Awesome lists include collections of links to __awesome__ projects and __awesome__ websites on a specific topic.
-On the awesome lists overview page on GitHub there are awesome lists for programming languages, content management systems,

-And hey, there is even an [awesome library](https://github.com/ubleipzig/awesome-library) list that waits for improvements.
+On the awesome lists overview page on GitHub there are awesome lists e.g. for programming languages, content management systems, higher education, platforms, front-end or back-end development, learning (e.g. [Learn to programm](https://github.com/karlhorky/learn-to-program#readme) or [programming for kids](https://github.com/HollyAdele/awesome-programming-for-kids#readme)) or Big Data.
+So whatever you want to learn or study (with an emphasis on techie things) probably you will find an awesome list on this topic.
+And hey, there is even an [awesome library](https://github.com/ubleipzig/awesome-library) list that waits for being read and improved.

 ## 2 Openscience Mooc

 That's an easy one.
 The [Openscience MOOC](https://opensciencemooc.eu/) [Open Principles](https://opensciencemooc.eu/modules/open-principles/) and [Open Research Software and Open Source](https://opensciencemooc.eu/modules/open-research-software-and-open-source/).

 ## 3 Make or enhance a Wikipedia Entry

 https://de.wikipedia.org/w/index.php?title=Spezial:Benutzerkonto_anlegen&uselang=en&returnto=Wikipedia%3AHauptseite&returntoquery=